fossabot/raccoon-siem/README.md

 * Aggregation
 * Sending normalized events to various destinations, like storage and correlators

-*Development status: complete.
+*Development status: mostly complete.
 Additional functionality may be added.*

 ### Correlator
 Correlator is an executable which is responsible for: